jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 title: What to Do After Democracy
 category: in-progress
 ---
+# What to Do After Democracy

-Those of us raised in the United States are given, as our birthright, a world views which generally reigns unquestioned, at least among educated society:
+Those of us raised in the United States are given, as our birthright, a world view which generally reigns unquestioned, at least among educated society.
+This world view has the following as its ideal:

 * A capitalistic economy, based on "market-based" principles;